-The study showed some limitations.
+Our study had some limitations.

 This was retrospective study and some cases of SSI, UTI, HAP, or BSI may not have been recorded.
-Although this was a single-center study, the number of patients included was not negligible (N=104).
-The TZP + MDZ group had statistically significant shorter postoperative stay, but there was no significant difference in the incidence of UTI, SSI, or BSI between both groups.
-Also, monotherapy with TZP is sufficient for the anaerobic microbiota, therefore no need for combination therapy with MDZ during radical cystectomy.
-Further, available studies have shown that female gender is associated with a poorer outcome of radical cystectomy in bladder cancer treatment[3,24].
-Although the percentage of women in the CRO + MDZ group is higher than in the TZP + MDZ group, statistical analysis of baseline demographic data did not reveal a significant difference between groups (p=0,36994), and data for both genders were processed together.
-We suggest that future studies should be multicenter studies in order to achieve a higher rate of patient enrolment and perhaps the results of incidence of postoperative infections would show a different pattern.
+Although this was a single-center study, the number of patients included was not negligible (n=104).
+The TZP+MDZ group had statistically significant shorter postoperative stay, but there was no significant difference in the incidence of UTI, SSI, or BSI between both groups.
+Also, monotherapy with TZP is sufficient for the anaerobic microbiota, therefore, there is no need for combination therapy with MDZ during radical cystectomy.

+Further, available studies have shown that female gender is associated with a poorer outcome of radical cystectomy in bladder cancer treatment.^{3,24} Although the percentage of women in the CRO+MDZ group is higher than in the TZP+MDZ group, statistical analysis of baseline demographic data did not reveal a significant difference between groups (p=0.36994), and data for both genders were processed together.
+We suggest that future studies be multicenter in order to achieve a higher rate of patient enrolment, in which case the incidence of postoperative infections might show a different pattern.